Jpaulo47/My_Ideal_Book/README.md

 3. **Configure a API Key:**

-- Substitua YOUR_API_KEY no arquivo build.gradle ou em um arquivo de configuração dedicado pela sua chave da Google Books API.
+- Substitua YOUR_API_KEY no arquivo local.properties.

 4. **Compile e execute:**